Parvesh Shaheen: Early life and education

 Shaheen was born on 12 October 1944 to a middle-class family in Manglawar, a village 8 km east of Mingora.
 He attained his early education at Primary School Manglawar.
 He received his master's degree in Pashto from the University of Peshawar, his master's degree in history from the University of Punjab, his master's degree in Urdu from the University of Peshawar, his master's of Education from the University of Punjab, and a Graduate Certificate in sociology from AIOU Islamabad.
 Shaheen is a gold medalist from the University of Peshawar.
 He served as Principal Government at Higher Secondary School Peshawar in Grade 19.

 Career

 Writing

 Shaheen started writing for the Daily Shahbaz Peshawar in 1958, when he was in 7th standard.
-He wrote more than 1000 articles in papers, newspapers, magazines and journals.
+He wrote hundreds of articles in papers, newspapers, magazines and journals.
 He has written essays for every leading journal in Pakistan and other national standard journals since 1980.